 - How should I take the pain medications?

-- When can I re-start my usual medications?
+- At what point do I restart taking my usual medications?

-- How long will the post-surgical pain last?
+- Can you estimate how long the post-surgical pain will last?

-- What restrictions will I have after the operation?
+- Which specific restrictions will I have after the operation?

 - Can I return to my former job?

-- In how many days will my stitches come out?
+- On which day will my stitches come out?